Cat Vomiting: 7 Common Causes, Color Guide, and When to See a Vet

 - Pancreatitis: Inflammation of the pancreas produces acute vomiting, often with lethargy and abdominal pain.

 - Diabetes mellitus: Poorly regulated blood glucose can cause intermittent vomiting, along with classic signs of increased thirst, urination, and weight loss despite a good appetite.
+In a diabetic cat, repeated vomiting combined with lethargy may signal diabetic ketoacidosis (DKA) — a life-threatening emergency requiring immediate veterinary care.

 If your cat is vomiting more than twice a week without a clear benign cause, bloodwork and urinalysis are the appropriate next step.